zanuka/leaderport-core-ui/README.md

 ### Future Features
  Integrate with **blockchain** or NFT-based systems for gamified economies or decentralized scoring systems.
- Integrate with **blockchain** or NFT-based systems for gamified economies or decentralized scoring systems.

 For a detailed breakdown of our development phases and upcoming features, please check our [Roadmap](ROADMAP.md).